Dreamed 1987/9/10 by Chris Wayan

 The Orinocos have a new pet bird--suspicious of me, loud, colorful as the rainbow-lizards in my dream.
 Screeches like the Orinocos as they argue their way through cooking and setting the table.
 So unlike my silent WASP family.

 We sit down for dinner.
 Belle's daughter Paloma glides in like a cat as we begin eating.
-She doesn't want any dinner of course.
+She doesn't want any dinner.
 Belle nags her "You're so thin and small, you never eat, you won't grow up to be any bigger!"
 She snorts and draws herself up proudly and doesn't answer directly.

 Instead, Paloma tells us this story: